2600hz/kazoo/doc/user_guides/first_app_forward_voicemail.md

 ## The Starter KAZOO API Code

 We’re using the simplest, most widely-supported approach to this application in order to get you upstarted quickly.
-In future guides, we’ll likely be using different programming languages and runtime environments to make more complex applications.
-Because our script only needs to make a few calls to the API, we’re going to use the most barebones JavaScript code possible and then talk through what it’s doing in relation to KAZOO.
+In future guides, we’ll likely be using different programming languages, frameworks, and runtime environments to build more complex applications.
+Because our script only needs to make a few calls to the API to work, we’re going to use the most barebones JavaScript code possible and then talk through what it’s doing in relation to KAZOO.

 - **api.js**

     ```javascript
     var serverURL = "your_server:port"; // fill this in
     var accountId = "your-32-char-account-id"; // this too
     var authToken = "your-auth-token"; // this too!

+    // It will be helpful to have our container element hanging around to access :-)
+    var container = document.getElementById("mockphone-container");

     function sendKazooRequest(method, url) {
       var req = new XMLHttpRequest();
     	req.open(method, url, false);
     	req.setRequestHeader('Content-Type', 'application/json');
     	req.setRequestHeader('X-Auth-Token', authToken);
     	req.send();

     	return req;
     }

     function saveHandler(id) {
     	var url = `${serverURL}/v2/accounts/${accountId}/vmboxes/${id}`
     	var data = sendKazooRequest("GET", url);
     	var downloadUrl = URL.createObjectURL(data.response);
     	// This is a very quick-and-dirty way to download from click.
-      // Only useful for
+      // Only useful for personal use
       var a = document.createElement("a");
       a.style = "display: none";
       document.body.appendChild(a);